-Evaluate the similarities, differences and advantages of each before deciding which one works best for you.
+Evaluate the similarities, differences and advantages of each platform before deciding which one works best for you.

-If you need to evaluate or test OSes as VMs running on your own computer, a Type 2 hypervisor will suit your needs.
-With a Type 2 hypervisor, you install the hypervisor as an application on top of an existing OS.
+If you need to evaluate or test operating systems (OSes) as virtual machines (VMs) running on your own computer, a Type 2 hypervisor will suit your needs.
+With a Type 2 hypervisor, as opposed to a Type 1 or bare-metal hypervisor, you install the hypervisor as an application on top of an existing OS.
 Type 2 hypervisors use the host's OS to call for resources and support guest VMs.
 End users can then easily run a VM on a personal computing device.

 VMware launched VMware Workstation in 1999 and VMware Fusion -- its counterpart for Mac OSes -- in 2007.
 Oracle introduced VirtualBox in 2007.
 In the early years of VirtualBox, VMware clearly offered the better product.
 Both applications have since grown significantly and become healthy competitors.
-VirtualBox also has the advantage of being free.
+VirtualBox also has the advantage of being open source, which means it's free.